Virginia Tech loses to Florida after forcing overtime with a late three-pointer

 The unfamiliar surroundings did nothing to bother Cattoor in the first half after the three-point specialist entered when starting point guard Wabissa Bede went to the bench with his second personal foul.

-Cattoor made his first three three-point attempts, two of which came in front of the Gators bench, to help stake Virginia Tech to a 10-point lead, 21-11, with 9:01 remaining in the first half.
+Cattoor made his first three three-point attempts, two of which came in front of the Gators’ bench, to help stake Virginia Tech to a 10-point lead, 21-11, with 9:01 remaining in the first half.

 Each of the sophomore guard’s three-pointers were of the catch-and-shoot variety, allowing Cattoor to set his feet and square his shoulders after crisp ball movement around the perimeter that kept defenders on the move and a step slow to close out.

 The double-digit cushion did not last, however, with the Gators adjusting to Virginia Tech’s smothering defense at the three-point line by getting to the painted area for short jumpers and layups.
-The strategy trimmed the deficit to two in the closing minutes until Justyn Mutts made back-to-back layups for a 33-27 halftime lead.
+The strategy trimmed the deficit to two in the closing minutes of the first half until Justyn Mutts made back-to-back layups for a 33-27 halftime lead.